Flag of Sweden: Royal flag

 Under King Carl XVI Gustaf, king since 1973, the plain triple-tailed flag has flown at the Royal Palace only once.
-This occurred on 2–3 July 1988, when the King went on a private visit to Wuppertal, Germany; at the same time, the Duke of Halland, his uncle and the only person in the line of succession, was on a private visit to Sainte-Maxime, France.
+This occurred on 2–3 July 1988, when the King went on a private visit to Wuppertal, West Germany; at the same time, the Duke of Halland, his uncle and the only person in the line of succession, was on a private visit to Sainte-Maxime, France.
 The government therefore ordered the speaker of the Riksdag, Ingemund Bengtsson, to serve as regent ad interim for two days.

 Private use of the state flag

 There have been a few notable exemptions regarding the prohibition of private parties to use the state flag.
 All these privileges were terminated in accordance with the new specific flag regulation of 22 June 1906.